Remembering Garren Evans (April 15, 1971 - August 9, 2008), who helped create EcoSnake.com, a true friend of nature and

 Our philosophy is that if we are to conserve and preserve the living resources of the earth, we must do all possible to understand the diversity of life that has been on our planet since the beginning of time.

-FRANK LUNDBURG, president of Reptile Conservation Resources, Inc. has been a natural resources consultant and wildlife educator since 1990.
+FRANK LUNDBURG has been a natural resources consultant and wildlife educator since 1990.

-He attended the George Washington University and holds BA and MA degrees from Idaho State University and the University of Oregon.
+He attended the George Washington University and the University of Idaho College of Law and received BA and MA degrees from Idaho State University and the University of Oregon.

 Frank has written numerous articles on conservation and care of amphibians and reptiles.
 He has also been featured in numerous interviews and educational presentations for commercial and public television and radio programs.

-He has been an adjunct instructor for Herpetology Workshops at Boise State University since 1997.
+He has been adjunct instructor for Herpetology Workshops at Boise State University since 1997.

-His biography is listed as a conservationist in “Who’s Who in the World” and “Who’s Who in America.”
+His biography is listed as a conservationist in “Who’s Who in America.”

 Professional associations have included the Idaho Herpetological Society, the Idaho Academy of Science and the Chicago Herpetological Society.
 Frank is a recipient of the Meridian School District’s (Idaho’s largest school district) Friend of Education Award.

 He has presented papers concerning promotion of amphibian and reptile conservation and education to the 15th and 31st meetings of the International Herpetological Symposium.
 He served as Board Member and Secretary of the International Herpetological Symposium from 2007 until 2011.

-He was a participant in the First World Congress of Herpetology held at the University of Kent in Canterbury, United Kingdom, in 1989.
+He attended and participated in the First World Congress of Herpetology held at the University of Kent in Canterbury, United Kingdom, in 1989.

 He is one of the founders and a past president of the Idaho Herpetological Society and has been honored with both a lifetime membership and that organization’s Award for Outstanding Contributions to Herpetology in Idaho.

-His natural resource public policy experience includes serving as a public information specialist for the Idaho Department of Fish and game and serving as legislative advisor for the Idaho Fish and Wildlife Foundation and the Idaho Wildlife Federation.
+His natural resource public policy experience includes serving as a public information specialist for the Idaho Department of Fish and game and serving as legislative advisor for the Idaho Fish and Wildlife Foundation and the Idaho Wildlife Federation and as an advisor and assistant to former Governor John V. Evans of Idaho.

 Some of the EcoSnake Team’s clients have included